gegeemaa/knowledge-mui/README.md

-# Knowledge project
+# Note memorizing application

-Knowledge project is a system to register and manage flash card or text notes that anyone wants to memorize or learn.
+Note memorizing application is a system to register and manage flash card or text notes that anyone wants to memorize or learn.
 The notes are exercised under specific time interval depending on the difficulty level.
 It is inspired by [Anki](https://apps.ankiweb.net/).
+Note memorizing application is hosted at https://note-memorize.web.app/

 ### Libraries